Hybrid RF/VLC Systems: A Comprehensive Survey on Network Topologies, Performance Analyses, Applications, and Future Directions: Acknowledgment

 \section{Acknowledgment}

 The authors would like to thank Dr. Qian Gao for his great support in the preparation of this study and his helpful suggestions and perspectives, and Md Zobaer Islam for his valuable comments and suggestions to improve this paper.
+This publication was made possible by the NPRP 13S-0130-200200 from the Qatar National Research Fund (a member of The Qatar Foundation).
+The statements made herein are solely the responsibility of the authors.